 6. Never underestimate the power of snacks!

+Another way to avoid child meltdowns while traveling is to pack snacks.
 Food works wonders to eliminate the crankiness that comes with traveling.
 Full bellies mean better moods and more cooperation from your kids.
 Snacks also fight boredom.
 Another advantage of packing food for the trip: they can be a lifesaver if you are unexpectedly delayed for some reason.
+For ideas of what snacks to pack, see our list of the best snacks for road trips and airplanes.

 Traveling with your kids is a great way to create wonderful family memories.
 But, it’s only fun if you don’t spend the whole trip reacting to meltdowns.
 You can easily avoid child meltdowns while traveling.
-The above tips and tricks will help you do that so your entire family will have more fun on your next trip.
+The above tips and tricks will help your entire family have more fun on your next trip.
+See why you should include your children in vacation planning too.
 Happy travels!